Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Below are Peg's puppies by Eng Dual Ch Bramshaw Bob.

-Litter bred in England, born in America
+Litter bred in England and born in America

 Eng Dual Ch Bramshaw Bob Eng Ch Ingleston Ben